 CNET reported on Wednesday about the D&D application for the Microsoft Surface from Carnegie-Mellon’s SurfaceScapes team.
 According to CNET, the team is working with Wizards of the Coast to potentially roll this out commercially, perhaps to gaming stores.
-Here’s a video of the table in action:

 It’s a cool concept, but having run D&D games online for more than two years now I’m seeing a few flaws in this preview release.

 First, despite the CNET writer’s opinion that this will speed up the game, this app is actually quite slow.
 Players appear to wait in turn to roll initiative using a shared d20, something no traditional D&D group settles for.
 The table simulates real dice like the iPhone app Mach Dice, when there’s no real need to.
 Anyone who’s run a tabletop game online in real-time will tell you a computer can calculate rolls much more efficiently than a human rolling a lot of real dice.
 Once you’ve lost the tactile sense of real dice, there’s no benefit to simulating rolls except to look good in a preview.

 The virtual table dice also roll slowly for graphical effect, like an oversized d20.
 You can also see the dire wolf in the video move quite slowly, much more slowly than a real Dungeons & Dragons player would move his miniatures.
 Units in Rome: Total War move slowly across the world map like this, and the first thing I do is hit the key to speed them up.
 One would hope the DM’s interface is good.